Semper fidelis

+History

-It is thought that it originated from the phrase that the senators of ancient Rome declaimed at the end of their intervention.
+The phrase is believed to have originated from the senators of ancient Rome who declaimed it at the end of their speeches.

 The earliest definitively recorded use of semper fidelis is as the motto of the French town of Abbeville since 1369.
 It has also been used by other towns, and is recorded as the motto of various European families since the 16th century, and possibly since the 13th century or earlier.
 Records show many families in England, France and Ireland using this motto.

 The earliest recorded use of semper fidelis by a military unit is by the Duke of Beaufort's Regiment of Foot, raised in south-western England in 1685.
 This is apparently linked to its use as a motto by the city of Exeter no later than 1660.
 Subsequently, a variety of military organizations adopted the motto.

 Families and individuals

 This phrase was used in Europe, at least in Great Britain, Ireland and France and probably in other countries as well.
 A more recent adoption is by Senator Joe Doyle, in arms granted by the Chief Herald of Ireland in 1999.

 Bernard Burke in 1884 listed many notable families in Great Britain and Ireland using the motto "Semper fidelis" in their coats of arms.
-They include:
+They include the following: